How Yoga Helps Overcome Ego, Attachment, Aversion, and Fear

 The world and everything in it are in a constant state of flux, so strong attachments put your inner peace in a precarious state.

-Being in a strong state of Rāga is kinda like demanding to see the same pretty design every time you look through the kaleidoscope.
-As you walk down the street.
+Being in a strong state of Rāga is kinda like demanding to see the same pretty design every time you look through the kaleidoscope as you walk down the street.

 I think of Rāga as an inner child demanding what it wants, when it wants it.
 You can acknowledge your inner little one while at the same time putting them in the backseat where they belong—strapped into a car seat.